 which gives us the relation $\mathrm{G_{Li^+} + G_{e^-_{U=0 V}} = G_{Li_{(s)}}}$.
 This is termed as the computational lithium electrode and provides a tractable way to determine the sum of the free energies of Li ion and electron for concerted Li ion-electron transfer reactions.\cite{viswanathan2013li} Through this relation, the free energy of an electron is now calculated relative to the potential of Li/Li$^+$ redox couple, $\mathrm{G_{e^-} = G_{e^-_{U=0 V}} - eU_{Li/Li^+}}$.
 Thus substituting the relation in Eq. \ref{li+li}, we get:

-Eq. \ref{eq4} gives the intercalation potential of a particular phase of the Li-graphite phase diagram.
-To derive the thermodynamic intercalation potential diagram, we need to consider phase transformation from one stable phase to another as Li insets into graphite.
+Eq. \ref{eq4} gives the intercalation potential of a particular phase of the lithium-graphite phase diagram.
+To derive the thermodynamic intercalation potential diagram, we need to consider phase transformation from one stable phase to another as lithium insets into graphite.
 The potential for phase transformation from Li$_{\mathrm{x_0}}$C$_6$ to Li$_{\mathrm{{x_1}}}$C$_6$ can thus be expressed as:

 To calculate the intercalation potentials, we need to calculate the free energies of the stable phases.
-For a particular phase Li$_x$C$_6$, we have large number of possible structures due to a number of possible sites that Li atoms can occupy between the graphene sheets with different free energies.
+For a particular phase Li$_x$C$_6$, we have large number of possible structures due to a number of possible sites that lithium atoms can occupy between the graphene sheets with different free energies.
 Under a thermodynamic formulation, intercalation will proceed through phases with the minimum free energy.
-The gibbs free energy comprises of two components namely the enthalpy and the entropy as given by, $\mathrm{\Delta G = \Delta H - T\Delta S}$.
-In the next two sections we will derive the enthalpy and entropy for the possible structures of Li-graphite.
+The Gibbs free energy comprises of enthalpy, entropy and zero point energy as given by, $\mathrm{\Delta G = \Delta H - T\Delta S + \Delta ZPE}$.